mailpace/mailpace-rails/README.md

 end
 ```

-## ActionMailbox setup (for receiving inbound emails)
+## ActionMailbox (for receiving inbound emails)

-As of v0.3.0, this Gem supports handling Inbound Emails (see https://docs.ohmysmtp.com/guide/inbound/ for details) via ActionMailbox.
-To setup:
+As of v0.3.0, this Gem supports handling Inbound Emails (see https://docs.ohmysmtp.com/guide/inbound/ for more details) via ActionMailbox.
+To set this up:

-1. Tell Action Mailbox to accept emails from OhMySMTP in config/environments/production.rb
+1. Tell Action Mailbox to accept emails from OhMySMTP in `config/environments/production.rb`

 ```ruby
 config.action_mailbox.ingress = :ohmysmtp